hayeah/sike-react-course/buyshoes-reactify/index.md

-You can see all the ES6 & ES7 features that Babel supports in its [list of transformers](https://babeljs.io/docs/advanced/transformers/).
+You can see some of the ES6 & ES7 features that Babel supports in its [list of transformers](http://babeljs.io/docs/learn-es2015/).
 It's possible to turn on/off individual features to control exactly what you'd allow your team to use.